 All are mapped and well marked, but if you want to find the best gnarly tracks, croc-free natural pools and beauty spots, it’s best to hire a local who knows the routes.

 If big jumps are your thing, you can test yourself out on the trails of World Champions.
 Back in 1994, Smithfield drew the attention of the world’s mountain biking who’s who and it became the first venue in the southern hemisphere to host The World Cup.
 It was held on the steep jungle tracks Glen and his mates forged in their backyard.

-The best of mountain biking will descend on the iconic rainforest trails once again for 2017 UCI World Championships: September 5th to 10th.
+The best of mountain biking will descend on the iconic rainforest trails once again for the UCI World Championships.
 The event will feature over 300 riders from 35 countries and be broadcast to an audience of over 6 million across 18 different nations.
-Tickets on sale here.

-Those into barking-mad challenges will love the 650-kilometre Crocodile Trophy which takes place the following week, 16-23 September 2017.
+Those into barking-mad challenges will love the 650-kilometre Crocodile Trophy which takes place later in the year.
 Known to be one of the most demanding bike races in the world, it runs across eight gruelling stages with 12,000 metres of quad-burning elevation.

 Riders will experience the region’s best trails, camping on cattle stations and in historic mining villages and even on a coffee plantation.

 Glen and his crew also birthed “The Triple R” race, short for “Rural Rainforest and Reef”.
 From a humble start of 30 hardy riders, the longest running point-to-point mountain bike race in Australia still pulls in over 700 race punters after 27 years.